The story behind the fund

 Working with the local authorities in these three areas, NHPF1 houses people in Bristol, Oxford and Milton Keynes facing homelessness in stable, private tenancies without deposits.
 After buying each of the 229 properties the fund refurbished all of them to a high standard, including making them more energy efficient, helping to reduce some bills for tenants.

-Providing decent, stable and affordable housing is enabling individuals and families to be moved out of inappropriate and temporary accommodation such as B&Bs and hostels.
+Providing decent, stable and affordable housing is enabling individuals and families to be moved out of temporary accommodation such as B&Bs and hostels.
 And having a settled home is enabling tenants to become more independent, linking stable housing to positive development in other parts of their lives, such as resilience to homelessness, helping them improve their longer term housing options and take steps towards employment and – with almost as many children as adults being housed by the fund – making a huge difference to them, more likely to lead to more positive outcomes and to reach their full potential.

 READ OUR LATEST SOCIAL impact report